 5 ⋆☽ Negative self-talk ☾⋆

-Our inner critic would have a lot to say if we were to fail, which might be another reason for us not to try at all!
+Our inner critic would have a lot to say if we were to fail, which might be another reason for us not to try at all.
 If you’re used to being riddled with doubt, your negative self-talk could be another sign that you have a fear of failure.
 It can be hard to spot when your own thoughts aren’t productive, but what goes on inside our mind can be our worst enemy.
-Don’t talk yourself out of things that you want to do because you can’t be 100% certain what the outcome will be – we’ll never truly know until we try!
+Don’t talk yourself out of things that you want to do because you can’t be 100% certain what the outcome will be – we’ll never truly know until we try.

 6 ⋆☽ Doubting yourself ☾⋆

 How many times have you felt like you could have done more?
-Self-love is a skill which can be practiced, and it’s the best way to combat perfectionist tendencies.
+Self-love is a skill that can be practised, and it’s the best way to combat perfectionist tendencies.
 It can be really difficult to accept that what you’ve done is good enough – even if it leads to failure – but it might not work out this time around simply because divine timing has something better in store for you.
 If something is right for you, your day will always come.

 7 ⋆☽ Hiding from opportunities ☾⋆

 Afraid to try or afraid to fail?
 If you’re saying ‘no’ to things when a part of you wants to say ‘yes’, it’s probably an invisible fear of failure speaking for you.
-In the moment, it can seem easier to hide from things which are scary.
+In the moment, it can seem easier to hide from things that are scary.
 But, over the long term, hiding from great opportunities will only erode your self-esteem as you miss out on the chance to prove what you’re actually capable of.
 Overcoming a fear of failure means feeling the fear but then doing it anyway!

 8 ⋆☽ Too cosy in your comfort zone ☾⋆

 Ahhh doesn’t it feel comfortable to keep doing what you’ve always done?
-We all like our own habits because they feel cosy and familiar, but staying safe within our own boundaries can be a one-way ticket to frustration-ville.
+We all like our own habits because they feel cosy and familiar, but staying safe within our own boundaries can be a one-way ticket to frustrationville.
 Every once in a while, challenge yourself to step outside of your boundaries and get comfortable with the feeling of discomfort instead.
-Many of the world’s biggest entrepreneurs attribute their success to being able to do this!
+Many of the world’s biggest entrepreneurs attribute their success to being able to do this.
 Stepping outside of your comfort zone takes practice, but the rewards for your career, lifestyle and bravery can be enormous.

 ☽ ☆ ☾

 Being afraid of failure is a normal human emotion, but it can be insidious to our wellbeing and success.
 Next time an opportunity feels too challenging, ask yourself – what would I do if I wasn’t afraid?
-Once you start acting in spite of the fear, you will start to realise that the worst thing that can ever happen is an emotion.
+Once you start acting in spite of the fear, you’ll start to realise that the worst thing that can ever happen is an emotion.

 There is nothing that can hold you back when you have a purpose greater than you…